dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 ## Why top bar?

 I started considering top bar only after I saw the designers from [Quora](https://www.quora.com){:rel='nofollow'}{:target="_blank"} started using it.
-And my blog WebJeda had a minimal theme.
-So I thought why not try it.
+I also used to have a top bar on this blog but after the new design I no longer use it.
+But, one of my blogs [Nallikayi](http://nallikayi.com){:target="_blank"} has a nice top bar which goes with the design.

 <div class="clear"></div>

 * Do not remove this line (it will not be displayed) {:toc}